gofosu/kwaku-webpage/content/publication/chiefendorsement.md

 publication_short = ""

 # Abstract and optional shortened version.
-abstract = "Politicians often rely on local brokers who use material inducements, physical intimidation, or threats to generate votes.
-Brokers also make public endorsements in support of political candidates.
-We assess the causal effect of endorsements on vote choice using an experimental design that randomly exposed voters to real endorsements made by one type of non-partisan elite actor - traditional chiefs - during Ghana's 2020 election campaign.
-Our design allows us to assess how endorsements operate by considering whether they influence voters via cooperative or coercive channels.
-This distinction is important, because if chiefs use endorsements coercively, it can undermine democratic accountability and discourage politicians from developing programmatic policies.
-Our results demonstrate that endorsements substantially affect vote choice, especially among non-copartisan voters and those who have positive evaluations of the endorser.
-The impact of endorsements operates through cooperative channels: voters update their beliefs based on the expected performance of the endorsed candidate."
+abstract = "Traditional leaders can influence electoral outcomes.
+We designed an experiment to investigate why public endorsements by chiefs affect voters -- and which types of voters they influence.
+Chiefs have incentives to prefer politicians who will promote local development, and can use endorsements to sway elections accordingly.
+We argue that voters often interpret chiefs' endorsements as a signal of candidate quality.
+To assess this argument, we exposed voters to real endorsements made by chiefs during Ghana's 2020 presidential election.
+We show that endorsements impact the vote choice of undecided voters.
+Consistent with a signaling mechanism, respondents exposed to chiefs' rationale for endorsing a candidate were no more likely to vote for the endorsed candidate than those who only heard chiefs' voting instructions.
+Further, treated respondents hold higher evaluations of the endorsed candidate on multiple dimensions of candidate quality.
+Our results suggest that chiefs influence voters through a cooperative mechanism, which has positive implications for accountability."

 abstract_short = ""